jay2503/Poster/README.md

 Extra feature than other Poster Application,
 - Maintain history of WS calls
-- Reopen WS call History calls with Poster
+- Reopen WS call from History with Poster
 - Keep Parameter name history, and provides Auto-complete feature
 - Provides Auto-complete feature in URLs
 - Response can be view as HTML as well as Raw